 I am a member of Project Envolve, which is sponsored by PPL Electric Utilities.
 I received compensation in exchange for writing about how to save money on your electric bill, and affiliate links are included.
 All opinions are my own. #ProjectEnvolve #GetEnvolved

-If you’re looking to save money this summer, look no further than your kitchen.
+If you’re looking to save money this summer, to start you could compare energy sites to see if you can save on your monthly utility bills, and its equally as important to head straight for your kitchen.
 What you buy, cook and eat can really impact your summer expenses, from your grocery bill to your utilities.
 Project Envolve is all about helping you learn how to lower your electric bill, and this month’s mission is no exception.
 It’s all about seasonal food and how your cooking method can help you save money on your summer electric bill, so I’m offering up my best tips, along with some from our team.

 1. Shop the circular.
 Your local produce department is sure to be stocked with summer-fresh produce at its peak.
 On top of being ripe and delicious, most fruits and veggies are likely to be at an all-time low price.
 Eat in season and reap the benefits not only for your health, but for your budget, too.
 And while you’re checking the circular for seasonal prices, don’t forget to check things like barbecue sauce, napkins and ketchup.
 You’ll save on those, too, and they’ll keep all year.